deliveroo/deliveroo.engineering/_posts/2020-09-07-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 It's actually possible to eliminate to use of interface here, and just returning the raw struct.
 Howevever, that also comes with its own drawback:

  - If you return the exported struct, the consumer of your package can initialize a new struct without using the constructor, e.g. `JazzSinger{}`.
 Allowing the consumers to bypass constructor usage will come with its own problems as we have seen in this post.
- - If you return an unexported struct, you will make it hard (and mostly likely impossible) for the consumers of your package to accumulate the results from the constructor.
+ - If you return an unexported struct, you will make it hard for the consumers of your package to accumulate the results from the constructor.
 [This Go Playground example](https://play.golang.org/p/bbcScQ0uxcY) shows where this might be critical.
+This can be worked around by owning the interface that matches at least the partial signature of the unexported struct at the consumption level.
+[This Go Playground example](https://play.golang.org/p/nziCc82w4EI) shows how to achieve that.

 In any case, it's best to be informed about this drawback, and go with the right option which will fit into your use case.